yunsite/auto-table/README.md

             noRecords: 'There is not records ' //{String} No records message
             noRecordsCriteria: 'There is not families with this criteria' //{String} No records message when query is not empty
         },
-        Klass: { //individual class, works with bootstrap 3 out of the box
+        klass: { //individual class, works with bootstrap 3 out of the box
             tableWrapper: 'table-responsive',
             table: 'table table-bordered table-condensed table-striped',
             link: '',